'The Personification Of Human Decency': Nina Totenberg Remembers Cokie Roberts

 And I ... well, I am not sure how I would have survived the long illness and death of my first husband without Cokie.
 She went with me to doctors' meetings, took notes, gave people hell if promised services were not delivered, and if, on occasion, she heard my voice faltering on the phone, she would magically appear to bolster my spirits.

-Then Cokie, who was working on a piece of embroidery, looked up at the management team and said, "You know the position you are taking isn't immoral, it is simply amoral."
+Then Cokie, who was working on a piece of embroidery, looked up at the management team and said, "You know, the position you are taking isn't immoral, it is simply amoral."
 The room got very quiet, and soon the impasse was over.

 Remembering Veteran Journalist Cokie Roberts, One Of NPR's 'Founding Mothers'